Plotting Your Trajectory: How to Plan an Unplannable Writing Career

 Next class date is Saturday, March 14, 2020, 9:30-11:30 AM Pacific time.

 AKA Managing Your Writing Career.
 A publishing career is made up a lot of alone time writing/thinking, a lot of waiting, a lot of rejections, and brief moments of success.
-Sometimes it is difficult to feel like you are succeeding in your chosen industry.
-Learn several mental and physical techniques to determine where you are in your journey and to keep yourself from falling into a pit of despair.
+How do you maximize your chances at such moments, and make the most of them when they occur?
+Learn mental and physical techniques to determine where you are in your journey, help you celebrate your successes, and avoid falling into a pit of despair over the rejections.

 Join Jennifer Brozek for an online workshop on managing your writing career.